-The per capita growth data pertaining to the Medicare FFS beneficiary counts beginning January 1, 2013 have been revised.
+The per capita growth data pertaining to the Medicare FFS beneficiary counts beginning January 1, 2014 have been revised.
 CMS has changed the enrollment source for the Chronic Condition Data Warehouse (CCW) from the Enrollment Database (EDB) to the Common Medicare Environment (CME) database.
+Part A and Part B beneficiary counts have been revised from January 2014 forward.
 Part A changed very slightly and Part B is more noticeably changed.
+The slides reflecting the change in beneficiary counts have been denoted by an asterisk (\).